 He needed a car that would get him to and from work, about a 50-mile round trip, and that could handle light errands.
 His wife and two older children had cars that would permit longer-range trips.
 With this in mind, he browsed online for an affordable, used electric vehicle.
 He settled on a 2015 Fiat 500e with an 84-mile range on a fully charged battery.

-Caesar took his pre-approval to a local dealership.
+Cesare took his pre-approval to a local dealership.
 The dealership’s owner had not yet heard of the relatively new state CVAP program.
-However, the owner was able to apply immediately, and ￼easily became a certified dealership with the CVAP – opening the door for Caesar to purchase the car there.
+However, the owner was able to apply immediately, and ￼easily became a certified dealership with the CVAP – opening the door for Cesare to purchase the car there.

 Financial Savings Add Up